WilliamConnatser/pg-toolbox/README.md

 ## Install the NPM Package

 pg-toolbox should be installed as a development dependency so no bloat is added to your app.
-All of pg-toolboxs's CLI scripts would usually only be executed in a development environment or a deployment pipeline.
+All of pg-toolboxs's CLI scripts would usually only be applied in a development environment or a deployment pipeline.

 Depending on what package manager you use, run one of the following commands: